CenikLab/consistency_Ribo-seq/README.md

 ## Getting started

 ### Input files
 ribo files required to reproduce results need to be downloaded from this [Zenodo link](https://zenodo.org/uploads/10565283).
-To generate the ribo files, duplicated reads (based on same aligned start position and length) were removed.

 ## Workflow
 Let's walk through the process: